nasa/fprime/docs/Design/fpp-json-dict.md

     ],
     "events": [
         {
-            "name": "c1.Event0",
+            "name": "M1.Event0",
-            "description": "This is the annotation for Event 0", "severity": "activity low",
+            "annotation": "This is the annotation for Event 0", "severity": "activity low",
             "formalParams": [
                 {
                     "name": "",
-                    "description": "",
+                    "annotation": "",
                     "type": {},
                     "ref": false
                 }